VirtoCommerce/vc-docs/platform/developer-guide/docs/Tutorials-and-How-tos/How-tos/customizing-cart-validation-policies.md

-# Customizing cart validation policies
+# Customize cart validation policies

 When it comes to adapting cart validation policies, flexibility is key.
 In this article, we explore two ways to tailor these policies to your specific needs: